-With the next cycle of the boundary review argument kicking off, I’ve made a series of maps visualising if constituencies are currently over and under the average voting weight.
+With the next cycle of the boundary review argument kicking off, I have made a set of maps visualising if constituencies are currently over and under the average voting weight.

 The way to think about these maps is a flow of representation from blue (currently over represented) to green (currently under represented).
 Grey constituencies are inside a 5% leeway of equal weight.